alanakra/classic-login-vite/README.md

     `http://demo-register-server.local:8080`

 Your browser will now treat them as separate origins — ideal for testing CORS and cookie behavior.

-### 4. Enable HTTPS locally

-For cookies with the Secure flag, you should create a self-signed certificate and use HTTPS locally.
-You can use [this NPM package](https://github.com/liuweiGL/vite-plugin-mkcert) and serve localhost with custom domain.

 # Getting Started